Wilson loop expectations as sums over surfaces on the plane: Applications

 which was to be proved.

 If $G=\SON$ or $\SphN$, there is an extra way to glue the pair $(1, \wt m)$, namely in non-orientable way.
-As in Figure~\ref{fig-mm-proof-c}, this non-orientable gluing corresponds to the Wilson loop expectation of another loop, corresponding to $\widehat \Gamma$ depicted in Figure~\ref{fig-mm-loops}.
-In particular, the weight $\beta$ in the theorem statement is determined by Lemma~\ref{lem-other-gen}. \end{proof}
+This non-orientable gluing corresponds to the Wilson loop expectation of another loop, corresponding to $\widehat \Gamma$ depicted in Figure~\ref{fig-mm-loops}.
+This explains the extra term in the theorem statement, compared to the previous $G=\UN$ case.
+If $G=\SUN$, we also have an option to contract the pair $(1, \wt m)$ instead, which contributes another factor $1/N^2$.
+Therefore, we proved the theorem for all cases. \end{proof}

 \begin{remark} In~\cite[Proposition 6.24]{Levy2011a} the Makeenko-Migdal equation is stated for any finite collection of loops, and in particular a multiple-loop version of Wilson loops are referred to as ``Wilson skeins'' there.
 Note that the perturbation we give in the proof of the Makeenko-Migdal equation only depends on the two loops locally at the intersection, and thus works for any arbitrary finite collection of elementary loops.
 Therefore, almost the same argument above can derive the multiple-loop version of Theorem~\ref{thm-mm}. \end{remark}